Science and the Catholic Church: Evolution

 Catholic scientists contributed to the development of evolutionary theory.
-Among the foremost Catholic contributors to the development of the modern understanding of evolution was the Jesuit-educated Frenchman Jean-Baptiste Lamarck (1744-1829) and the Augustinian monk Gregor Mendel (1822-1884).
+Among the foremost Catholic contributors to the development of the modern understanding of evolution was the Jesuit-educated Frenchman Jean-Baptiste Lamarck (1744-1829) and the Augustinian friar Gregor Mendel (1822-1884).
 Lamarck developed Lamarckism, the first coherent theory of evolution, proposing in Philosophie Zoologique (1809) and other works his theory of the transmutation of species and drawing a genealogical tree to show the genetic connection of organisms.
 Mendel discovered the basis of genetics following long study of the inherited characteristics of pea plants, although his paper Experiments on Plant Hybridization, published in 1866, was famously overlooked until the start of the next century.
-The work of Catholic scientists like the Danish Bishop Nicolas Steno helped establish the science of geology, leading to modern scientific measurements of the age of the earth.
+The work of Catholic scientists like the Danish Bishop Nicolas Steno helped establish the science of geology, leading to modern scientific measurements of the age of the Earth.
 The Church accepts modern geological theories on such matters and the authenticity of the fossil record.
 Papal pronouncements, along with commentaries by cardinals, indicate the Church is aware of the general findings of scientists on the gradual appearance of life.
 The Church's stance is that the temporal appearance of life has been guided by God.

 Modern Creationism has had little Catholic support.
 In the 1950s, the Church's position was one of neutrality; by the late 20th century its position evolved to one of general acceptance of evolution.
 Today, the Church's official position is a fairly non-specific example of theistic evolution.
 This states that faith and scientific findings regarding human evolution are not in conflict, though humans are regarded as a special creation, and that the existence of God is required to explain both monogenism and the spiritual component of human origins.
 No infallible declarations by the Pope or an Ecumenical Council have ever been made.